-Pahalgam militant attack: PM Modi cuts short Saudi trip, lands in Delhi
+Pahalgam terror attack: PM Modi cuts short Saudi visit, lands in Delhi

 “On the instruction of the Party President, JKNC joins the collective call for a bandh in strong condemnation of the Pahalgam terror attack,” the party said in a post on X. “We appeal to the people of J&K to ensure the hartal called by religious and social leaders is a complete success.”

-In the wake of the attack, Modi said on X that those behind the “heinous act” would be brought to justice.
+In the wake of the attack, Modi said on social media that those behind the “heinous act” would be brought to justice.

 “Their evil agenda will never succeed,” the prime minister said.
 “Our resolve to fight terrorism is unshakable and it will get even stronger.”

 Opposition urges Centre to take responsibility